Optimizing Federated Learning by Entropy-Based Client Selection

 \subsubsection{Federated Learning with Entropy}

-Several works have been proposed relying on an entropy-based approach to improve \ac{fl} systems.
-Condori Bustincio et al. \cite{bibliography:entropicfl-efficient-federated-learning-via-data-entropy-and-model-divergence} leverage data entropy and model divergence to select a subset of clients and to decide, whether model updates should be transmitted.
-This approach reduces communication overhead at the cost of decreased global model performance comparable to \ac{fedavg}.
-Additionally, the method suffers from computational overhead at the client side, since local training might be executed, but model parameters are never exchanged.
-Orlandi et al. \cite{bibliography:entropy-to-mitigate-non-iid-data-problem-on-federated-learning-for-the-edge-intelligence-environment} propose to train only on specific portions of local data, which have lower entropy than the average data entropy of all clients.
-While this approach reduces overall training time, the performance of the global model cannot surpass the baseline \ac{fedavg}.
-The approach proposed by \cite{bibliography:fedentropy-efficient-device-grouping-for-federated-learning-using-maximum-entropy-judgment} utilizes a refined selection scheme, where clients after an initial random selection are re-selected for aggregation based on the information contained in their soft labels.
-This leads to additional local computation and communication overhead because the soft labels have to be computed by leveraging the entire local training set and are exchanged afterwards.
-Additionally, the filtering process has the drawback that clients update their local models, but are not considered in the aggregation, wasting their local potential contribution to the overall global model.
-FedEntOpt mitigates these issues by exchanging label information only once before the first communication round, with no further communication needed except for model parameters.
-Furthermore, selection based on soft labels can be worse than random selection when considering the entropy of the aggregated label distribution of the selected cohort.
-Aggregated model parameters could be lacking contributions from certain classes since the considered subset of clients may not collectively have training samples for all labels as a result of low entropy.
-Our approach mitigates this, ensuring that the overall entropy of the combined label distribution of the selected clients is maximized.
-This, in turn, leads to more balanced and comprehensive contributions from all classes during aggregation of parameter updates, improving the performance of the global model.
+Several works employ entropy-based approaches to mitigate heterogeneity in \ac{fl}.
+Fed\-Ent~\cite{bibliography:entropy-theory} optimizes an entropy term over local models to derive an adaptive learning rate for each client.
+However, it does not improve class coverage during aggregation, i.e., the extent to which the data of the selected clients collectively span the label space, since FedEnt only optimizes how clients update, not which clients are chosen.
+By design, FedEntOpt optimizes client selection to maximize coverage.
+Another approach, EntropicFL \cite{bibliography:entropicfl-efficient-federated-learning-via-data-entropy-and-model-divergence}, leverages both data entropy and model divergence to guide which clients participate and whether their updates should be transmitted, reducing communication overhead at the cost of compromised performance comparable to FedAvg.
+Another method trains only on specific portions of local data, which have lower entropy than the average data entropy of all clients.
+Although this approach reduces overall training time, the performance of the global model cannot surpass FedAvg \cite{bibliography:entropy-to-mitigate-non-iid-data-problem-on-federated-learning-for-the-edge-intelligence-environment}.
+The approach proposed by \cite{bibliography:fedentropy-efficient-device-grouping-for-federated-learning-using-maximum-entropy-judgment} employs a refined selection scheme in which clients are first randomly chosen and then re-selected for aggregation based on their soft labels, requiring additional local computation to generate these labels and extra communication to transmit them.
+Additionally, the filtering process discards already trained client models, wasting their potential contribution to the overall global model.
+In contrast, FedEntOpt exchanges label information once before training, keeping communication overhead minimal.
+Based on this information, it selects clients whose combined label distribution attains maximum entropy, using every trained model during the update process.
+This leads to more balanced and comprehensive contributions from all classes when aggregating model parameter updates, improving the performance of the global model compared to state-of-the-art methods.